La Rosa dei Venti

 Verdict

 La Rosa dei Venti is a reliable, good-value seafood address in Milan's Piero della Francesca neighbourhood.
-Two consecutive Michelin Plates (2024 and 2025) confirm a standard above the casual trattoria bracket, and the AIC-certified gluten-free programme makes it one of the few places in the city where coeliacs can eat confidently across the full menu, including bread and pasta.
+Two consecutive Michelin Plates (2024 and 2025) confirm a standard above the casual trattoria bracket, the AIC-certified gluten-free programme makes it one of the few places in the city where coeliacs can eat confidently across the full menu, including bread and pasta.
 At €€ pricing, it delivers more than the ticket price suggests.
 Book it for a relaxed weekday lunch, a low-key date, or a celebration where the focus is the fish rather than the room.

 About La Rosa dei Venti